byui-cit/wdd131/src/prove/aboutme.md

               After verifying that your page updated, submit the URL to your page in Ilearn.
 The URL will look something like this:
               <kbd>https://githubusername.github.io/wdd130/aboutme</kbd>.
 Make
-              sure to replace "githubusername" with YOUR actual github username :)
+              sure to replace "githubusername" with *your* actual github username :)
             </p>